Healthy Homes Assessment Meeanee

 Meeanee Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Meeanee and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required to all Meeanee and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the compliance with each Healthy Homes Standard that apply or will be applicable to an apartment rental.
+• Landlords and property managers must keep records of their the compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of the rental property.

-• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

-• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes